Traversio

 • .sshRSA

-.sshRSA enables two behaviors for that configuration:
+.sshRSA enables these behaviors for that configuration:

 • Traversio appends ssh-rsa to the preferred server-host-key list for key exchange